-- feeding facility in a pasture or winter grazing area, or a machine shed or like facility that is not used for livestock.
-16 - (108) Livestock waste storage structure An impoundment made by constructing embankments, a pit or dugout, or a structure used to hold agricultural waste.
-The term does not include equipment used to apply agricultural waste to land.
-For purposes of ss.
-ATCP 51.12(2) and 51.14, Wis.
-Admin.
-Code, the term does not include a structure used to collect and store agricultural waste under a livestock housing facility or a manure digester consisting of a sealed structure.17 - (109) Loading area An off-street area set aside for the purpose of unloading or loading a motor vehicle, trailer, or truck. - (110) Lot A land area having a definable location based on a survey or similar legal instrument recorded by the Waukesha County register of deeds.
+- (109) Loading area An off-street area set aside for the purpose of unloading or loading a motor vehicle, trailer, or truck. - (110) Loafing shed A building open on one side that is placed in a pasture or other similar area to provide shelter for livestock. - (111) Lot A land area having a definable location based on a survey or similar legal instrument recorded by the Waukesha County register of deeds.
 Where a public right-of-way divides a single described parcel into two or more parts, such severed portions shall be considered separate individual lots provided they meet the use, building location, and area regulations of the zoning district in which they are located.
-Where such separate parcels do not meet such use, building, location, and area regulations they, in combination, shall be considered to be a single lot for regulatory purposes, computation of area requirements, and other locational provisions of this chapter. - (111) Lot, corner A lot situated at the junction of and fronting on two or more streets.
-A lot abutting on a curved street shall be considered a corner lot if straight lines drawn from the foremost points of the side lot lines to the foremost point of the lot meet at an interior angle of less than 135 degrees. - (112) Lot, flag A lot which has a narrow strip of land that extends from the main part of the lot where a building could be lawfully constructed to the road. - (113) Lot, interior A lot that abuts only one street. - (114) Lot, through A lot having a frontage on two streets that are more or less parallel to one another. - (115) Lot area As the context indicates, lot area can refer to the minimum required area, actual area, or proposed area.
-18 - (116) Lot line A line dividing one parcel of land from another. - (117) Lot line, front The lot line described for each of the following types of lots.
-(1) For an interior lot, the property boundary line abutting a road right-of-way.
-(2) For a corner lot, the line abutting a street providing physical access (i.e., driveway) to the property.
-(3) For a through lot, the property boundary line abutting the road providing the primary access to the lot.
-(4) For a flag lot, the interior lot line most parallel to and nearest the road from which physical access is obtained. - (118) Lot line, rear A lot line that does not intersect a front lot line and that is most distant from and most closely parallel to the front lot line. - (119) Lot line, side A lot line that is not a front or rear lot line. - (120) Lot width As the context would indicate, lot width can refer to the minimum required distance, actual distance, or proposed distance.
-19 - (121) Low-impact stormwater design A design approach to stormwater management intended to mimic the predevelopment hydrology of a site.
-Initial site design strategies include minimizing impervious surfaces and the integration of existing wetlands, riparian areas, and other environmentally sensitive natural resources into the overall site design.
-Manmade features, generally distributed throughout the
+Where such separate parcels do not meet such use, building, location, and area regulations they, in combination, shall be considered to be a single lot for regulatory purposes, computation of area requirements, and other locational provisions of this chapter. - (112) Lot, corner A lot situated at the junction of and fronting on two or more streets.
+A lot abutting on a curved street shall be considered a corner lot if straight lines drawn from the foremost points of the side lot lines to the foremost point of the lot meet at an interior angle of less than 135 degrees. - (113) Lot, flag A lot which has a narrow strip of land that extends from the main part of the lot where a building could be lawfully constructed to the road. - (114) Lot, interior A lot that abuts only one street. - (115) Lot, through A lot having a frontage on two streets that are more or less parallel to one another. - (116) Lot area As the context indicates, lot area can refer to the minimum required area, actual area, or proposed area.